hyperhq/docs.hyper.sh-hyper/Reference/API/2016-04-04 [Ver. 1.23]/Func/logs.md

 - **follow** - 1/True/true or 0/False/false, return stream.
 Default `false`.
 - **tail** - Output specified number of lines at the end of logs: `all` or `<number>`.
 Default all.

+**Json Response**:

+* Time - The time of the event.
+* Event - The event name, can be CALL, PENDING, RUNNING, COMPLETED, ERROR.
+* CallId - The call id of a function call.
+* ShortStdin - The first few bytes of STDIN.
+* ShortStdout - The first few bytes of STDOUT.
+* ShortStderr - The first few bytes of STDERR.
+* Message - The error message.

 **Status Codes**:

 * 101 - no error, hints proxy about hijacking